puma/puma-dev/README.md

 Run: `puma-dev`

 Puma-dev will startup by default using the directory `~/.puma-dev`, looking for symlinks to apps just like pow.
-Drop a symlink to your app in there as: `cd ~/.puma-dev; ln -s test /path/to/my/app`.
+Drop a symlink to your app in there as: `cd ~/.puma-dev; ln -s /path/to/my/app test`.
 You can now access your app as `test.pdev`.

 Running `puma-dev` in this way will require you to use the listed http port, which is `9280` by default.